NBISweden/module-data-publication-dm-practices/_episodes/02-exercise.md

 objectives:
 - "After the exercise you will have exerience of how to find a suitable repository, and to find out what is required for a submission."
 keypoints:
+- "Planning for how, when and where research data will be made accessible is part of a Data Management Plan"
 - "Plan ahead - by knowing where the data will be published already during the project, the data and metadata can be formatted according to the repository's requirements, thus reducing the labour when submitting"
 ---
 <!--